-Esinam G. is currently a junior at SYA France and a blogger for the Campus Reporter program.
-She comes to SYA from The Madeira School in Virginia.
+Esinam G. was a junior at SYA France and a blogger for the Campus Reporter program.
+She came to SYA from The Madeira School in Virginia.

 February, the month where we show extra appreciation for those we love, left me doing some deep reflection on all the new people I have come to love during my time at SYA.
 My host family has become such an integral part of my daily routine that I find myself eager to share my experiences when I leave on school trips, engage in conversations at the dinner table and even missing the comfort of my home in Rennes when I am away from it.
 In honour of the month of extra appreciation and love, it is only fitting to talk about the endless love and support of a host family.